Dougie Muego (first published in 2017 and revised January 2026)

 The modified station building was inaugurated in 1997, then two underground railway platforms were added in 2013 and a billion Euros has recently been spent on the Leipzig city tunnel.

 This will integrate into the larger new rapid transit network, Berlin–Leipzig–Nuremberg–Munich, a very ambitious infrastructure project.
-Link here
+Here is a description of the project

-Today however, on the outside, the facade is once again grand, stately and rather beautiful.
+Today however, on the outside, the facade is once again grand, stately and rather beautiful and the interior is just an amazing space to explore.

 A diversion-The cake